pawatsethaput/OpenBank/REST-API-V1.1.md

                     "id": "id of the comment",
                     "date": "date of posting the comment",
                     "comment": "the comment",
-                    "external_link": "url for related image etc.",
-                    "view": "view the comment was made on", "user": {
+                    "view": "view permalink the comment was made on", "user": {
                         "provider": "name of party that authorised the user e.g. bankname/facebook/twitter", "id": "provider id of the user making the comment",